Budapest Gambit: Advantages of ...Bb4+

 In most variations Black has the opportunity to play Bb4+, a move whose advisability depends on White's possible answers.
 If White blocks the check with Nb1–c3 then Black should capture the knight only if White is forced to take back with the pawn, after which the isolated, doubled pawns are a positional advantage for Black that fully compensates the loss of the bishop pair, and even the gambitted pawn.
-Due to its immunity to pawn attacks, the c5-square may be used by Black as a stronghold for his pieces.
+Due to its immunity to pawn attacks, the c5-square may be used by Black as a stronghold for their pieces.
 Piece exchanges can be good for Black even if he is a pawn down, as he can hope to exploit the crippled pawn structure in the ending.
 On the other hand, if White can recapture with a piece, the trade on c3 typically concedes the bishop pair for insufficient compensation.

 If White is compelled to play Nb1–d2, it is sometimes a minuscule positional concession, as it makes it harder for this knight to reach its ideal square d5.
 However, if Black is later compelled to exchange Bxd2, that is advantageous to White who thereby gains the bishop pair.
 Besides, in some situations the Bb4 could be as misplaced as the Nd2.
 Finally, if White has to play Bd2, then Black should exchange the bishops only if White is forced to recapture with the Nb1, as a recapture by the Qd1 would still allow the Nb1 to reach the d5-square through Nb1–c3–d5.

 For example, in the Alekhine variation, after 1.d4 Nf6 2.c4 e5 3.dxe5 Ng4 4.e4 Nxe5 5.f4 Ng6 6.Nf3, the move 6...Bb4+ (see diagram) is good because White has no good reply apart from 7.Nc3.
 Indeed, 7.Nbd2 just loses a pawn after 7...Nxf4 whereas 7.Bd2 Qe7 causes White great problems: both the f4 and e4 pawns are attacked, and 8.Bxb4 Qxb4+ results in a double attack against b2 and f4.
 After 7.Nc3 Black can either answer with 7...Bxc3+ 8.bxc3 or with 7...Qf6, simultaneously attacking c3 and f4.